mirage/wodan/README.md

-# mirage-storage
+# Wodan

-mirage-storage is a flash friendly, safe and flexible filesystem library for Mirage OS.
+Wodan is a flash friendly, safe and flexible filesystem library for Mirage OS.

 Currently the basic disk format is implemented.

 ## Building, installing and running

-mirage-storage requires Opam, Mirage 3, and OCaml 4.04.
+Wodan requires Opam, Mirage 3, and OCaml 4.04.

 Currently Mirage needs to be pinned to the
 [master version](https://github.com/mirage/mirage),